hummingbot/hummingbot-site/docs/scripts/index.md

 See [Getting Started](getting-started) to start running scripts.

 !!! abstract "Cheat Sheet"
-    We created this [cheat sheet](CheatSheet%20Hummingbot%20Scripts%20-%20White.pdf) highlighting the most commonly used methods available.
+    We created this [cheat sheet](/scripts/cheatsheet.pdf) highlighting the most commonly used methods available.
 While you may not need it in the future, keeping it open on a second screen, for now, would be helpful.
-There is also a black version available [here](CheatSheet%20Hummingbot%20Scripts%20-%20Black.pdf)

 See [Examples](examples) for a list of the current sample scripts in the Hummingbot codebase.
 These examples show you how to: